20 Fun Things to do in Trinidad, Cuba

 The Romantic Museum

-For true history buffs that love imagining what a destination must have looked like in centuries past, make sure to visit the Brunet Palace or Palacio Brunet.
+For true history buffs who love imagining what a destination must have looked like in centuries past, make sure to visit the Brunet Palace or Palacio Brunet.

 This is the former home of the very wealthy Count Brunet and his family and a good place to absorb the area’s history.

-The artefacts and period furniture are outstanding examples of the wealth of the plantation owners.
+The artifacts and period furniture are outstanding examples of the wealth of the plantation owners.

 Today it is the “Romantic Museum” which maintains the home much as it was when the family lived there.
 It is located adjacent to the Plaza Mayor or main square in the center of town.